OctopusDeploy/docs/docs/key-concepts/machine-roles.md

 :::warning
 **Being smart with Machine Roles**
 By definition, a role is "the function assumed by a thing in a particular situation".
-Roles are not¬†**Environments**¬†or¬†**OS versions**.
+Roles are not†**Environments**†or†**OS versions**.
 Try to use roles to tag servers by their utility and watch out if you find yourself putting more than 3 roles on the same server.
 :::